-- 1.81 Matriculation for a second associate or bachelor degree requires satisfactory academic achievement in the first associate or bachelor degree program. - 1.82 Students must file an application with the Admissions Office for a second degree. - 1.83 Final approval for a second degree rests with the Director of Admissions.
+- 1.81 Matriculation for a second associate or bachelor degree requires satisfactory academic achievement in the first associate or bachelor degree program. - 1.82 Students must file an application with the Admissions Office for a second degree.

 SECTION B - TRANSFER POLICIES AND CREDIT BY EXAMINATION